Probely/farcaster-onprem-agent/contrib/kubernetes/README.md

 # Installing the Agent on a Kubernetes Cluster

 In this directory, we provide two Kubernetes deployment manifests:
   * `probely-agent-depl.yaml`: this is the recommended way to use the agent.
-Use it if your kernel version if >= 5.6
+Use it if your kernel version is >= 5.6
   * `probely-agent-fallback-depl.yaml`: use this manifest to install the agent on older kernels.

 The rest of this document assumes a recent kernel.